-The /task/query operation queries all non-archived tasks based on the parameters given.

-- · Queries the available non-archived tasks

-- Returns a JaxbTaskSummaryListResponse with a list of TaskSummaryImpl instances.

-- Takes the following (case-insensitive) query parameters listed below:
+- The /task/query operation queries all non-archived tasks based on the parameters given. - Returns a JaxbTaskSummaryListResponse with a list of TaskSummaryImpl - · Parameters: - Takes the following (case-'in' sensitive) query parameters listed below.

+• All parameters except for the union parameter may be repeated.

-- businessAdministrator
+businessAdministrator

-- Specifies that the returned tasks should have the business administrator identified by this parameter
+Returned tasks should have a business administrator identified by this parameter potentialOwner processInstanceId status

-- This parameter may be repeated

-- potentialOwner

-- Specifies that the returned tasks should have the potential owner identified by this parameter
+Returned tasks should have a potential owner identified by this parameter taskId

-- · This parameter may be repeated

-- processInstanceId

-- Specifies that the returned tasks should be associated with the process instance identified by this parameter
+Returned tasks should be associated with the process instance identified by this parameter taskOwner

-- · This parameter may be repeated

-- status

-- Specifies that the returned tasks should have the status identified by this parameter
+Returned tasks should have a status identified by this parameter workItemId

-- · This parameter may be repeated

-- taskId

-- Specifies that the returned tasks should have the (task) id identified by this parameter
+Returned tasks should have the (task) id identified by this parameter language

-- · This parameter may be repeated

-- taskOwner

-- Specifies that the returned tasks should have the task owner (initiator) identified by this parameter
+Returned tasks should have a task owner (initiator) identified by this parameter union

-- This parameter may be repeated

-- workItemId

-- Specifies that the returned tasks should be associated with the work item identified by this parameter
+Returned tasks should be associated with the work item identified by this parameter

-- · This parameter may be repeated

-- language

-- Specifies the language that the returned tasks should be associated with
+Specifies the language that the returned tasks should be associated with

-- · This parameter may be repeated

-- union

-- This specifies whether the query should query the union or intersection of the parameters.
-See below for more info.

-- · This parameter must only be passed once
+This specifies whether the query should query the union or intersection of the parameters.
+See below for an example and more info.
+This parameter may only be passed once http://server:port/rest/task/query?workItemId=3&workItemId=4&workItemId=5